Best Kodi Alternatives

 Plex has also been around longer and is back by VC’s so will feel much slicker when it comes to their UI.
-Though a big plus point for Emby, is that free users can stream Live TV free if they are using the web application.
-Though you’ll have to pay for premium if you want to watch it on another device.
+Though a big plus point for Emby is that free users can stream Live TV free if they are using the web application.
+Though you’ll have to pay a premium if you want to watch it on another device.

-Emby also loses out when it comes to third party add ons, being so young it is still attracting and growing its community.
-Having said that it does seem to be less rigid than Plex and offer greater usability as a free user.
+Emby also loses out when it comes to third-party add ons, being so young it is still attracting and growing its community.
+Having said that it does seem to be less rigid than Plex and offers greater usability as a free user.